domagalski/snap-synth/README.md

-# snap-synth
+# SNAPsynth
-This is a module for controlling the LMX2581 synth on CASPER SNAP boards.
+This is a module for controlling the LMX2581 synthesizer on CASPER SNAP boards.